Applying for Aid

 - A student left home due to an abusive family environment

-- A student does not know where their parents are and is unable to contact them (and a student has not been adopted).
+- A student does not know where their parents are and is unable to contact them (and the student has not been adopted).

 - A student is older than 21 but not yet 24, is unaccompanied, and is either homeless or self-supporting and at risk of being homeless.